cloudnative-pg/cloudnative-pg/docs/src/cluster_conf.md

 ### Volume for temporary storage

 An ephemeral volume used for temporary storage.
-You can configure an upper bound on the size using the `spec.ephemeralVolumesSizeLimit.temporaryData` field in the cluster spec.
+You can configure an upper bound on the size using the `.spec.ephemeralVolumesSizeLimit.temporaryData` field in the cluster spec.

 ### Volume for shared memory

 This volume is used as shared memory space for Postgres and as an ephemeral type but stored in memory.
-You can configure an upper bound on the size using the `spec.ephemeralVolumesSizeLimit.shm` field in the cluster spec.
+You can configure an upper bound on the size using the `.spec.ephemeralVolumesSizeLimit.shm` field in the cluster spec.
 Use this field only in case of
 [PostgreSQL running with `posix` shared memory dynamic allocation](postgresql_conf.md#dynamic-shared-memory-settings).